Iran–Japan relations: Post World War II to the Iranian Revolution (1945-1979)

-History: From the Iranian Revolution to the Ahmadinejad administration (1979-2013)
+Revolution to Ahmadinejad (1979-2013)

 In February 1979, a revolution occurred in Iran and the Pahlavi dynasty collapsed, revealing an anti-American stance in Iran, which had been pro-US until then.
 In November of the same year, a mob broke into the U.S. embassy in the capital Tehran and took the embassy staffs as hostage.
 That was an act similar to a declaration of war, and the Iranian authorities were originally in a position to crack down on mobs, but the Iranian interim government at that time was in a dual government state with the anti-American radical Islamic Revolutionary Council.
 Therefore, it was not possible to release the hostages.
 Furthermore, when the interim government resigned due to the incident, the Revolutionary Council officially seized political power and began to defend the mob in the shadows.
 [23] In April 1980, the United States notified Iran of the severance of diplomatic relations and imposed economic sanctions.
 US President Jimmy Carter, who was unable to resolve the case, was severely damaged in his prestige and was unable to re-elect in his presidential election, contributing to the change of government to Ronald Reagan.
 The US embassy hostage case was resolved shortly after President Reagan took office, but the case decisively worsened relations between Iran and the United States.